Veterinary Diagnostic Lab

 Our Diagnostic Services

-Using our in-house veterinary diagnostics lab, we are able to offer all of our patients with advanced diagnostic testing.
-This will let our vets provide accurate and quickly diagnoses of your pet's medical issues.
+Using our in-house veterinary diagnostics lab, we can offer all of our patients with advanced diagnostic testing.
+This will let our vets provide accurate and quick diagnoses of your pet's medical issues.

 - Radiography (Digital X-Rays)

-Using digital x-rays (also called digital radiography), our vets are able to examine your pet's internal systems to reveal information which may be invisible to the outside.
+Using digital x-rays (also called digital radiography), our vets can examine your pet's internal systems to reveal information that may be invisible to the outside.

-Radiography is painless, safe and non-invasive.
-It uses very low doses of radiation in it process.
-Because of this, even very young and pregnant pets are able to undergo this procedure safely.
+Radiography is painless, safe, and non-invasive.
+It uses very low doses of radiation in its process.
+Because of this, even very young and pregnant pets can undergo this procedure safely.

 The use of diagnostic imaging allows our team of veterinary professionals to create extremely detailed images of your pet's internal structures.

-Using ultrasound imaging, we are able to expose the parts of your pet's body we wish to examine to high-frequency sound waves in order to produce images of their internal systems and structures.
+Using ultrasound imaging, we can expose the parts of your pet's body we wish to examine to high-frequency sound waves to produce images of their internal systems and structures.

-Since we capture ultrasound images in real-time, we are also able to monitor the movements of your pet's internal organs and the blood flowing through their vessels in order to better monitor their health.
+Since we capture ultrasound images in real-time, we are also able to monitor the movements of your pet's internal organs and the blood flowing through their vessels to better monitor their health.